nasa-gibs/image-compression-research/README.md

     LERC, at the expense of precision loss.
 Egress costs are associated with serving data from cloud storage to a client, based on the amount of data, the number of requests made against buckets and objects, and the transfer location of the data.
+Further details on these costs can be found in \[2\].

 ### **Future work (as of early 2025)**